 Harrah’s also offers simulcast horse racing seven days a week and live harness racing from April through December.

 Harrah’s currently runs a fully functional casino and sportsbook app in New Jersey.
 We expect the same kind of integration when its app goes live in Pennsylvania.

 |Address:||1160 1st Ave, King of Prussia, PA 19406|

 FanDuel, which operates the successful sportsbook at the Meadowlands Racing & Entertainment venue in New Jersey, has partnered with the Valley Forge Casino to operate the new sportsbook there.

-With loads of experience operating mobile connectivity, both with its daily fantasy sports app and the FanDuel app in New Jersey, the Pennsylvania app — to come later in 2019 — should be one of the best in the state.
+With loads of experience operating mobile connectivity, both with its daily fantasy sports app and the FanDuel app in the New Jersey sports betting market, the Pennsylvania app — to come later in 2019 — should be one of the best in the state.

 The Sportsbook at Presque Isle Downs and Casino

 If you’re a Pennsylvanian in the northwest corner of the state, don’t worry.
 Not all of the action is going to take place in Philadelphia and Pittsburgh or the middle of the state.